Best Hotel Booking Engine 2026: Cloudbeds vs SiteMinder vs Profitroom

 Profitroom is a Polish company with strong market presence in Europe, particularly in the UK, Germany, and its home market of Poland.
 The platform is used by over 3,500 hotels and is focused primarily on independent and boutique properties.

-Profitroom uses a commission-based pricing model for the booking engine: 3.5% on each direct booking.
+Profitroom uses a commission-based pricing model for the booking engine of three point five percent on each direct booking, per Profitroom’s pricing overview.
 The channel manager carries a separate fixed monthly fee.
 This structure makes Profitroom low-cost to start but increasingly expensive as direct booking volume grows.
-At a 40-room property with €8,000/month in direct booking revenue, 3.5% amounts to €280/month, comparable to flat-fee competitors or more expensive, depending on which you’re comparing against.
+At a 40-room property with €8,000 per month in direct booking revenue, the commission amounts to roughly €280 per month, comparable to flat-fee competitors or more expensive, depending on which you’re comparing against.

 Where Profitroom earns its fees is in conversion-focused design.
 The platform is built around showcasing the hotel experience during the booking flow, with room package presentation, add-on upsells, and photo-rich layouts.
 For properties where the booking experience itself should sell the stay (resort, spa, boutique with distinctive design), this approach can meaningfully lift conversion.
 The PL market position also means Profitroom has strong local support and integrations for European properties.